we-make-websites/wmw-coding-guidelines/accessibility/README.md

 >
 ```

-* Ensuring that you have that an `input` has a corresponding `label` element helps to describe the purpose and can provide instructions for the input for users
+* Ensuring that your `input` has a corresponding `label` element helps to describe the purpose of the input and can provide instructions for it for all users
 * A `label` should be used even when the input has a `placeholder` attribute
   * Assistive technology, such as screen-readers do not treat placeholder text as labels, so a `placeholder` should be used alongside a label, not instead of a label
 * In some cases, a site's design may show inputs without visible labels, sometimes this may be because other elements on the page give the input some context - for example a search text input placed directly next to a 'Search' button